 - 1. Short creative exercises: you will write short exercises most weeks, which will be assigned in class throughout the semester.
 Please always bring the completed exercise to class. - 2.
-Critical response papers: you will be required to write ten small "thought papers" in response to the assigned readings (see below). - 3.
-Five-page draft of story: midway though the semester, the first five pages of your final story will be due to your three-person peer group and me. - 4.
+Critical response papers: you will be required to write ten response papers in response to the assigned readings (see below). - 3.
+Five-page short story: midway though the semester a five-page story (not your workshop story) will be due. - 4.
 Story: twenty copies of your manuscript must be delivered ONE CLASS BEFORE it is to be discussed.
 Your final story should be written for an adult experience; no science fiction/fantasy/fan fiction.
-Length: eighttwelve pages.
+Length: eight-twelve pages.
+NO emailing stories, NO exceptions. - 5.
+Story Revisions: On the last day of class, you must turn in revised versions of both of the above stories.
+Revisions should be based on my comments, your colleagues' comments in workshop, and our one-on-one meeting outside of class (see below) and MUST BE SIGNIFICANT.
+Proofreading is not revision.
+All serious writers revise seriously.

 Warning: There is NO late delivery.
 There is no switching.
 No last-minute writing.
-Get the work done.
+I understand that you have other classes and commitments.
+But in order to produce good writing, you must take your craft seriously.
 And remember: you are responsible for knowing the basic conventions of style and usage-see Strunk and White's The Elements of Style for guidance.